 Aviaa tagged me for this post, so I'll have to write it in english, because she said my "English writing skills are better than many native speakers".
 Damn', I'll have to be good...

 1. A book that changed your life

-Well, like Aviaa, I'm trite (and I'm a copier).
-All the books I read shape my mind and my views on this world.
+Well, like Aviaa, I'm trite ( I'm a copier).
+All the books I read shape my mind my views on this world.
 I can't really say that one book suddenly changed everything in my life or revealed me the truth.
 Well, Descartes' meditations taught me that I have to doubt everything, but I don't agree with his conclusion AT ALL.

 2. A book you’ve read more than once

 There are several of them.
 I think the first one is Alexre Dumas' "The three musketeers" when I was a little kid, later came Edmond Rost's "Cyranno de Bergerac" which I have read at least 10 times, followed by Robert Merle's "Malevil".
 I think that's all, because I no longer re-read books : there are so many other books to read a lifetime is so short !